 Skip to main content

 Risoluto is a local orchestration engine that connects your issue tracker to AI coding agents.
-It polls Linear, claims eligible issues, spins up isolated Docker sandboxes, runs an AI agent inside each one, and delivers the result as a GitHub pull request.
+It receives Linear webhooks (or polls as fallback), claims eligible issues, spins up isolated Docker sandboxes, runs an AI agent inside each one, and delivers the result as a GitHub pull request.

 Issue Lifecycle